 - (2) Head towards threat

 - (3) Threat to the left

 - (4) Threat to the right

 - b.
 Shooter on their side

-- (1) Strong side on the ground, threat to the front
+- (1) Strong side on the ground, threat to the front(a) Discuss leg position

+- (a) Discussion for position

+(b) Discussion position

+(c) Discussion position

 - (a) Discuss leg position

-- (2) Support side on the ground, threat to the front

-- (a) Discuss leg position

-H. Cover/Concealment
+- H. Cover/Concealment

-1. Definitions
+- 1. Definitions

 - a.
-Cover: Anything that stops, turns, or impedes direct or indirect fire - b.
-Concealment: Keeps you from being seen but does not stop incoming fire - c.
+Cover: Anything that stops, turns, or impedes direct or indirect fire

+- b.
+Concealment: Keeps you from being seen but does not stop incoming fire

+- c.
 Cover can be Concealment but Concealment is never Cover.

-2. Cover
+- 2. Cover

 - a.
 Cover is relative to what it is being shot with.
-Cover that stops a BB gun might not stop a handgun.Cover that stops a handgun might not stop a rifle. - b.
-Vertical Edge - (1) It is best to use the vertical edges of cover whenever possible.
-It exposes less of the shooter and minimizes the shooter's exposure to ricochets and shrapnel from incoming fire. - c.
-Horizontal Edge - (1) Using the horizontal edge requires the shooter to expose their head above the cover making them more vulnerable to direct fire, ricochets and shrapnel. - d.
-Interior walls and doors - (1) Walls are usually made of drywall, which does not stop most rounds.
-Doors are usually hollow and thin. - e.
-Exterior walls and doors - (1) Usually thicker, made with siding, brick, stone etc. with doors usually solid.
+Cover that stops a BB gun might not stop a handgun.Cover that stops a handgun might not stop a rifle.

+- b.
+Vertical Edge

+- It is best to use the vertical edges of cover whenever possible.
+It exposes less of the shooter and minimizes the shooter's exposure to ricochets and shrapnel from incoming fire.

+- c.
+Horizontal Edge

+- (1) Using the horizontal edge requires the shooter to expose their head above the cover making them more vulnerable to direct fire, ricochets and shrapnel.

+- d.
+Interior walls and doors

+- Walls are usually made of drywall, which does not stop most rounds.
+Doors are usually hollow and thin.

+- e.
+Exterior walls and doors

+- Usually thicker, made with siding, brick, stone etc. with doors usually solid.
 May be good cover.